 The quality of a pre-file investigation will only improve when an attorney has several investigative resources at his disposal.
 Resources mean more avenues to gather evidence.
-And, this means the better chances of discovering evidence that benefits a suspect.
+This means better chances of discovering evidence that benefits you.

-Recall that a main benefit of a pre-file investigation is that it can led to charges getting reduced or dropped.
+Recall that the main benefit of a pre-file investigation is that it can lead to charges getting reduced or dropped.
 A defense attorney, though, cannot do this on his own.
-Rather, he has to persuade police and prosecutors to do this.
+Rather, they have to persuade police and prosecutors to do this.

-Therefore, it is favorable to hire an attorney or firm that has connections to these personnel.
-Connections will increase the chances that police and prosecutors here a suspect’s side of the story.
+Therefore, it is favorable to hire an attorney or firm that has connections to this personnel.
+Connections will increase the chances that police and prosecutors hear your side of the story.

-This means they do not have to answer question from police or law enforcement agents.
-Further, if a party chooses to remain silent, this cannot be used against him in court.
+This means you do not have to answer questions from police or law enforcement agents.
+Further, if you choose to remain silent, this cannot be used against you in court.

-If you or someone you know is being suspected of a crime, and are interested in a pre-file investigation, we invite you to contact us for a free consultation.
-We can be reached 24/7 at 855-LAWFIRM.
-(If suspected of a crime in Nevada, please see our article on “Pre-file” Investigations in Nevada Explained by Las Vegas Criminal Defense Attorneys).
+If you or someone you know is suspected of a crime, and are interested in a pre-file investigation, we invite you to contact us for a consultation.
+We can be reached 24/7.
+Call today for legal help.